 - the pedestrian crossing symbol is a figure in arab dress.

 The new Hamad International Airport in Doha is also very impressive.
 My goodness, it sure is massive.
 But you can’t help notice ‘the elephant in the room’, or more accurately, the gigantic yellow teddy bear in the middle of the departures hall.
 I’m not sure why it’s there, but it definitely attracted a lot of attention, probably because it was purchased by a royal Qatari for a few million dollars!
-This also is simply amazing, because why would you want to spend that much on a stuffed toy!
+This too is simply amazing, because why would you want to spend that much on a stuffed toy?!

 We chose to fly Business Class with Qatar Airlines, the best Airline in the world, so we got to experience their Business Class Lounge.
 OMG, it is humongous!
 The lounge has a vast assortment of different seating areas and two large dining halls with a grand staircase leading to the upstairs section of the lounge which is the dining room.

 A huge water feature the size of an olympic pool (jaw drop) is in the middle.
 Yep.
 The decor is modern and luxurious and certainly provides more than a comfortable stopover.
-By far the best airport lounge I have ever been to in more than fifteen years of flying business.
+By far the best airport lounge I have ever been to in more than fifteen years of flying business class.
 I didn’t want to leave the lounge.

 But sadly, I had to catch a flight.
 Not to worry though, because on the plane there is a bar.
 Crisis averted.
 Cocktails served 35,000 feet in the air.
 It’s the only way to fly.